dbt Data Freshness

 No models found in dbt.
 This may happen if the table contains only historical data and none of its sources has freshness checks configured, or if the table is not modeled in dbt (i.e. raw data).

-If an organization runs multiple jobs, which job ID should they use?
+If I have multiple dbt jobs, which job ID should I add to Mode?

 A job in dbt represents the deployment of a dbt project on a schedule.
 It is common for organizations to have multiple dbt Cloud jobs, so they should choose the job that serves as the primary mechanism for updating production data.
 This job must also have freshness checks configured for relevant sources to surface data freshness in Mode.

 Where does “source data last refreshed” timestamp come from?

 The timestamp considers all tables in the Report from a Connection that has dbt enabled.
 Those tables are mapped to dbt models, for which we get the oldest source model’s last loaded at time.

 What if I create a report using one dbt-enabled Connection and another Connection that does not have dbt enabled?